cclearpartners/myi-docs/src/references/custom-parameters-list-view.md

 These custom parameters can be set either on a List View or on a Reporting Block Layout.
 The ones set on Reporting Block Layout override the ones set on List View.

+## distinct

+After the List View's query is executed, records containing the same value in the specified field are discarded.
+The distinct field must be included in the List View Definitions.

+Examples:

+`distinct:Name`

+`distinct:Account_vod__c.Name`

 ## fieldsInclude

-When the block's listview is executed, the specified fields are queried ONLY for users in the given countries.
+When the Reporting Block Layout's List View is executed, the specified fields are queried ONLY for users in the given countries.

 One token specifies one object API name, a comma-separated list of country codes and a comma-separated list of field API names.
 These 3 parts are separated by a dash (-).
 Tokens are separated by a slash (/).